rwbl/domoticz-homeautomation-workbook/README.md

 ***Notes***
 There might be better solutions for what is shared – but the solution works fine so far.

-This document is a working document – todo’s will never cease to exist 😊.
+This document is a working document – todo’s will never cease to exist.

 ### Functions
 * Display temperature & humidity measured in rooms.